-6. Race, Religion, National Origin, Age Discrimination Grievances related to discrimination on the basis of race, religion, national origin, age or sexual orientation should be pursued through regular administrative channels.
+6. Race, Religion, National Origin, Age Discrimination

+Grievances related to discrimination on the basis of race, religion, national origin, or age should be pursued through regular administrative channels.
 Academic matters are to be handled in the academic administrative structure culminating in review by the Provost.
 Nonacademic student matters should be directed to the Associate Vice President for Student Affairs & Dean of Students and be reviewed in conjunction with the Vice President for Institutional Diversity & Community Engagement.